AbrahamNeme/AutomaticSkeletonMarkerRelation/README.md

 The main idea is to first fit the SMPL model to the depth images and then recognize the MoCap markers to establish their relationship with the SMPL model.
 By using the SMPL model, more accurate marker positioning could be achieved, because the model provides detailed information about the human body shape and structure.

 To ensure the quality and functionality of the existing approach for fitting the SMPL model onto a human in real time, a comprehensive evaluation will be conducted.
 The created setup will evaluate on the method's ability to accurately and consistently represent a person as an SMPL model in real-time and fit it to the depth images.
 This includes evaluating the accuracy of the model fitting, particularly regarding the alignment and coverage between the estimated body parameters and the real recordings.
 Potential sources of error will also be identified and analyzed to ensure that the approach is robust against different body shapes, movements, camera perspectives and lighting conditions.
-The results of this evaluation will serve as the basis for making improvements and optimizing the method for use in conjunction with the markers.
+The results of this evaluation will serve as the basis for making improvements and optimizing the method for use with the markers.

 ## Approach